Dev-Mind

 Figure 3. logo Gitlab

-This services extend Git and they offer more features like pull requests, code reviews… Github was the precursor but today Gitlab is equivalent, and you can use the one you prefer.
-As I had to make a choice for our course I went to Github.
+These services extend Git and offer more features like pull requests, code reviews… Github was the precursor but today Gitlab is equivalent, and you can use the one you prefer.

-What did we ever do before ?
+What did we do before ?

-Early solutions, like CSV or SVN (Subversion) were quickly limited.
-It was often awful to refactor your code because of their limitations
+It was often awful to refactor your code because of their limitations.

 What’s a repository ?

-Publishing changes is called a commit.Each commit is linked to another (this is a chained list).Commits can be organized into several parallel branches
+Publishing changes is called a commit.
+Each commit is linked to another (this is a chained list).

-Projects are stand-alone units, and anyone with a copy of the repository can access the entire code and its history.You can do different operations like logging, cloning, branch creation, commit, merging …
+Projects are stand-alone units, and anyone with a copy of the repository can access the entire code and its history.
+You can execute different operations like logging, cloning, branch creation, commit, merging…

 Github